Alfaaz

-Amanjot Singh Panwar known by his stage name Alfaaz, is an Indian singer, lyricist and writer from Chandigarh, Punjab.
+Alfaaz is the stage name of an Indian singer, lyricist and writer from Chandigarh, Punjab.
 Alfaaz was also a former member of Mafia Mundeer, a platform pioneered by Yo Yo Honey Singh.

-Early life

-Panwar belongs to a middle-class Indian Sikh family.
-Alfaaz was fond of music ever since childhood and wrote his first song at the age of 14.

 Career

-In 2011, he released his First debut Album Alfaaz – The Boy Next Door for which Honey Singh composed the music for the album.whose first two singles, "Haye Mera Dil", "Yaar Bathere" alongside Honey Singh, which received a positive reviews from the audience.these song became a huge hit and gave him real fame.Around 2012, Panwar began writing lyrics for several commercial songs, including 'This Party Getting Hot' and High Heels'.
+In 2011, Alfaaz released his debut album, Alfaaz – The Boy Next Door, for which Honey Singh composed the music.

-In 2013, he released another track with Singh titled "Bebo" which had a rap with Honey Singh and instantly became a club banger.
+In 2013, he released another track with Singh titled "Bebo", which had a rap segment performed by Honey Singh.

-In 2015, the duo again came together for the track "Birthday Bash" which was for the Bollywood film Dilliwali Zaalim Girlfriend.
+In 2015, the duo again came together for the track "Birthday Bash", for the Bollywood film Dilliwali Zaalim Girlfriend.

-in 2016, he released track with Preet Hundal " Sexo" with T-Series, the music is also composed by Preet Hundal.
+in 2016, he released track with Preet Hundal, titled "Sexo", with T-Series, whose music is also composed by Preet Hundal.

-He released another song "Kalley Rehen De", while also being the lyricist for the song "Call Aundi" for the EP of Honey Singh's Punjabi film, Zorawar.
+He released another song "Kalley Rehen De", while also acting as the lyricist for the song "Call Aundi" for the soundtrack EP of Honey Singh's Punjabi film, Zorawar.

-The long awaited duo again reunited in 2023, for the single "Tell Me Once" after Singh's recovery and return from musical hiatus due to bipolar disorder with psychotic symptoms.
+The long-awaited duo again reunited in 2023, for the single "Tell Me Once", after Singh's recovery and return from a musical hiatus due to bipolar disorder with psychotic symptoms.
 The song and its music video was critically acclaimed.

 In May 2025, the company T-Series dropped the track "Laal Pari" for the Bollywood film Housefull 5, which featured Honey Singh.
-Alfaaz and Singh both are the lyricists for the track, with Singh also being the composer.
-The track crossed 21 millions views in 24 hours.
+Alfaaz and Singh both wrote the track, with Singh also being the composer.
+The track crossed 21 million views in 24 hours.

+Personal life

+According to reports, Alfaaz was admitted to the hospital on 1 October 2022 after being hit by a car.
+He was coming out of a dhaba in Mohali after having dinner with his three friends, namely, Gurpreet, Teji and Kuljit.
+He got into an argument with a man named Vicky, and subsequently, attacked him.
+Alfaaz was later hospitalised after being attacked.
+Honey Singh took to Twitter the next day, to reveal that he is "out of danger".